 Nicknamed “miracle water” in Asia, a bottle of SK-II Facial Treatment Essence (Pitera Essence) is sold every two seconds!
-It is formulated with pitera, also called galactomyces fermented filtrate, a bio-ingredient derived from yeast fermentation that is similar to skin’s natural moisturizing factors.
+It is formulated with pitera, also called galactomyces fermented filtrate, a bio-ingredient derived from yeast fermentation similar to skin’s natural moisturizing factors.

-Considering this is an extra step in between toning and serums or moisturizers, for the high price, it should really produce results.
-I am happy to say that after having used this essence, it does, in fact, brighten the skin and helps to reduce the appearance of fine lines and wrinkles.
+Considering this is an extra step between toning and serums or moisturizers, it should produce results for the high price.
+After using this essence, I am happy to say that it brightens my skin and helps reduce the appearance of fine lines and wrinkles.

-Drugstore Dupe: PURITO Galacto Niacin 97 Power Essence
+PURITO Galacto Niacin 97 Power Essence

 PURITO Galacto Niacin 97 Power Essence is a Korean skincare product that contains 92% galactomyces fermented filtrate.
-Galactomyces fermented filtrate balances oil and water in the skin, jut like skin cells.
+Galactomyces fermented filtrate balances oil and water in the skin, just like skin cells.

 The essence also contains 5% niacinamide which is an all-star anti-aging skincare ingredient all on its own.
 Niacinamide helps to calm inflammation and redness while brightening the skin.

 PURITO Galacto Niacin 96 Power Essence is very impressive.
-It has the same silky feel as SK-II and leaves a non-greasy glow to your skin.
-Although I usually use it at night after toning, I’ve tried it in the morning and it works well with makeup too.
+It has the same silky feel as SK-II and leaves a non-greasy glow on your skin.
+Although I usually use it at night after toning, I’ve tried it in the morning, and it works well with makeup too.